Helensyc/helensyc.github.io/_pages/about.md

   - /about.html
 ---

 I am an incoming PhD student in Division of XXXXX at The Chinese University of HongKong, Shenzhen.
-My research interests mainly lie in Bayesian Statistics, Spatial Analysis, Public Health.
-I graduated from School of Geography and Planning, Sun Yat-sen University with Bachelor of Engineering and from Department of Geography, National University of Singapore with master degree in Applied Geographic Information Systems.
+Before that, I graduated from School of Geography and Planning, Sun Yat-sen University with bachelor's degree in Urban and Rural Planning and from Department of Geography, National University of Singapore with master degree in Applied Geographic Information Systems.

+I am particularly interested in how computing methods can be used to explore and solve social questions through lens of space, in the rapidly shifting world.
+And My current research interests mainly lie in Bayesian Statistics, Spatial Analysis, Public Health.
+Beyond academic interests, I have a passion and curiosity for astrology, and I am also a sport fan (especially for running and yoga), a regular dairy keeper, a C-pop lover.

 A data-driven personal website
 ======